Once a tree has fallen due to whatever reason, you will need to make arrangements to have it removed.

 Below is a break down of prices you might be quoted.

 The average cost to remove a fallen tree is $622.
 This price is taken by averaging out the cost of all fallen tree removal prices given in the US this year.

-The cost to remove your fallen tree is going to depend on size, spread and location/access.
+The cost to remove your fallen tree will depend on size, spread, and location/access.

-Basically the bigger the tree, the more it will cost, but also the access for heavy machinery makes a big difference to the cost.
+The bigger the tree, the more it will cost, but the access to heavy machinery makes a big difference in the cost.

 A 30ft. tree in a backyard with poor access will cost double for the same size tree in a front yard.
 Better access means a quicker and cheaper job.